 What Exactly Lives Inside a PostgreSQL timestamp Column?

-timestampandtimestamptzas a single 64‑bit integer: the number of microseconds since 1970‑01‑01 00:00:00 UTC.
-The magic happens only when the data is formatted for humans.
+PostgreSQL maintains both timestamp and timestamptz as a single 64-bit integer: the number of microseconds since 1970-01-01 00:00:00 UTC.
+The distinction emerges only during data formatting for human consumption.

 Why Does This Trip People Up?